On the Optimality of Functional Sliced Inverse Regression: Optimal Truncated FSIR

-The FSIR procedures for estimating $\Gamma_e$ can be briefly summarized as follows.
+The FSIR procedure for estimating $\Gamma_e$ can be briefly summarized as follows.
 Given $n$ i.i.d. samples $\{(\boldsymbol{X}_{i},Y_{i})\}_{i=1}^n$ from the multiple index model \eqref{eq:lmifsir}, FSIR sorts the samples according to the order statistics $Y_{(i)}$ and then divide the samples into $H(\geqslant d)$ equal-size slices (for the simplicity of notation, we assume that $n=Hc$ for some positive integer $c$).
-Next, FSIR re-expresses the data as
+We re-index the data as

 where $\boldsymbol{X}_{(k)}$ is the concomitant of $Y_{(k)}$ \citep{yang1977}.
 Let $\S_{h}$ be the $h$-th interval $(Y_{(h-1,c)},Y_{(h,c)}]$ for $h=2,\dots,H-1$, $\S_1=\{y\mid y\leqslant Y_{(1,c)}\}$ and $\S_{H}=\{y\mid y>Y_{(H-1,c)} \}$.
 Consequently, $\mathfrak{S}_{H}(n):=\{\mathcal{S}_{h}, h=1,..,H\}$ is a partition of $\R$ and is referred to as the \textit{sliced partition}.
 FSIR estimates the conditional covariance $\Gamma_{e}$ via